Aircloak/aircloak/cloak/README.md

 - `mix test --only compliance` - to run only the compliance tests
-- `make test_all` - to run all tests which are running on CI: standard tests, and tests for all other database adapters (MySQL, Oracle, ...).
+- `make test_all` - to run all tests which are running on CI: standard tests, and tests for all other database adapters (Oracle, ...).
 Note however that compliance tests are going to be executed on a reduced database set (as specified in `compliance.json`).

 In order to have working tests on other drivers, you need to start corresponding database servers locally - see